 For maximum efficacy, email marketing must be permission-based.
 That is, people need to opt-in.
 They do this when you provide stellar content and other “offers they can’t refuse,” so to speak.
 Purchasing an email list is not going to yield great results because these people aren’t necessarily interested; open rates for these types of “wide net” campaigns are dismal.

-In addition to hosting great content on your site and sharing it via social to get people to opt-in to a newsletter or other email offering, you can integrate data collection into other facets of your campaign.
+In addition to hosting great content on your site and sharing it via social to get people to opt-in to a newsletter or other email offerings, you can integrate data collection into other facets of your campaign.
 Put a signup form on each page that features that great content.
 Make it easy for people to sign up from your social posts by providing a quick link.
 When you do email content, create a “forward to a friend” feature.
 Capture emails through gamified apps or when you offer a content upgrade.
 There are a variety of methods that are unobtrusive and effective.

 Deliver the Right Content

 If you’re a company like Procter & Gamble or Johnson & Johnson with an astonishing array of product lines and services, segmentation can be ultra-complex.
 There are simply so many segments that you could easily get lost.
 When you’re smaller, basic segmentation techniques are effective.
 Categorize people by their place in the sales funnel, their purchase history, their location, their age/professional background, and product interest.
-Start with these parameters; they enable you to deliver content of interest to people without dividing and subdividing your budget away.
+Start with these parameters; they enable you to deliver relevant marketing to people without dividing and subdividing your budget away.

 Hit Moving Targets